stinanerin/stinanerin/README.md

 You will either find me learning JavaScript, curating the perfect Spotify playlist or watching the latest episode of *30 minuter* with ogle eyes, an open mouth and popcorn in hand.

-I am currently woring on a [laundry room booking system](https://github.com/stormstina/laundry)
+I'm currently working on my own project - [a laundry room booking system!](https://github.com/stormstina/laundry)

 ## ✨ Projects - In chronological order